 Keynotes & Contributors include:

-- Beatrice Allegranti (Award winning choreographer, Associate Professor in Dance Movement Psychotherapy & Director of Centre for Arts Therapies Research, University of Roehampton)
+- Beatrice Allegranti (Award winning choreographer, Associate Professor in Dance Movement Psychotherapy, University of Roehampton)

 - Elleke Boehmer (Professor of Literature, University of Oxford)